Flufive/LinkedListUtils/Documentation.md

 ```

 ### Parameters
--left: The head of the left sorted linked list.
+- left: The head of the left sorted linked list.
--right: The head of the right sorted linked list.
+- right: The head of the right sorted linked list.

 ### Return
 The head of the merged sorted linked list.